SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 # HTTP GET

-The HTTP GET method is used by the client to retrieve a representation of a resource.
+The HTTP GET method is used by the client to retrieve a representation of a resource in a REST API.

 - Retrieving a list of users